sathish-tk/RepData_PeerAssessment1/PA1_template.md

 data$date <- as.POSIXct(data$date)

-# calculate the steps in a day uing the aggregate function
+# calculate the steps in a day using tapply historgram
-# and avoid tapply to generate the historgram

 steps_in_day <- tapply(data$steps, data$date, sum, na.rm=TRUE)
 hist(steps_in_day)